-You may have heard that, without SEO, your business is not going to survive the ever-growing, ever-competitive Web.
+You may have heard that, without SEO, your business and marketing strategy is not going to survive the ever-growing, ever-competitive Web.

-According to a 2016 HubSpot report, 57% of B2B marketers says that SEO is way more effective at generating leads than other marketing activities, and SEO and marketing blogs everywhere encourage companies to optimize their online presence for search engines, alluring them (rightfully) with the perspective of a faster growth.
+According to a 2016 HubSpot report, 57% of B2B marketers say that SEO is way more effective at generating leads than other marketing activities, and SEO and marketing blogs everywhere encourage companies to optimize their online presence for search engines, alluring them (rightfully) with the perspective of faster growth.

 However, SEO is not always the best answer for every business.
 There are thriving businesses that don’t rely on SEO at all – think about that tiny local bakery, bookshop, or hairdresser (there are plenty in my Italian town) who might have put up a Facebook page but not a website.
 If they have one, they only use basic on-page SEO and they don’t use it for customer acquisition anyway, because they get most of their clientele by word of mouth.

 So you might be wondering: When is it better to focus budget and resources on SEO?
 And when is that not a good idea?